kenntheswe/portfolio/README.md

 # 👋 Hi, Folks

-I am a full stack web developer.
+I am Kenn, a full stack web developer.
 I’m constantly looking for opportunities to work & collaborate on the projects that match with my tech stack.

 # 🛠 Tech Stack
 Ruby | JavaScript | HTML | CSS